LeonAndrade/LeonAndrade.github.io/README.md

 ## Understanding the Context

-Now that we know more about what data and how much of it we have, it's time to ask some more questions and try to get a sense of the context.
+Now that we know more about what data and how much of it we have, it's time to ask some more questions to get a sense of context.
 We want to use our data to answer some basic **_who_**, **_when_**, **_where_**, **_what_** and **_how many/much_** questions.
 <br/><br/>

-- How many unique values?
+#### How many unique values?
 ```sql
 SELECT 'invoice'     as column_name, count(distinct invoice)     as n_unique FROM online_retail
 UNION